9ntonio/OmneSoft/README.md

 - **Actions Column**: I was not able to add a simple dropdown or button to the column in time.
 - **Proper Error Handling**: I would integrate the proper error handling as what I have is for presentation purposes only.
 I would want to hook the error checks to an actual server env.
 - **Code Optimization**: I would look for patterns and see if I can optimize the code for better performance.
+- **bUnit Tests**: bUnit is a testing library for Blazor Components.
+With time I would create tests with each component.

 ---